lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Hop Limit field

-The field behavior for this field is different for Uplink and Downlink.
+The field behavior for this field is different for uplink (Up) and downlink (Dw).
-In Uplink, since there is no IP forwarding between the Dev and the SCHC C/D, the value is relatively constant.
+In Up, since there is no IP forwarding between the Dev and the SCHC C/D, the value is relatively constant.
-On the other hand, the Downlink value depends on Internet routing and can change more frequently.
+On the other hand, the Dw value depends on Internet routing and can change more frequently.
 The Direction Indicator (DI) can be used to distinguish both directions:

-* in the Uplink, elide the field: the TV in the Field Descriptor is set to the known constant value, the MO is set to "equal" and the CDA is set to "not-sent".
+* in the Up, elide the field: the TV in the Field Descriptor is set to the known constant value, the MO is set to "equal" and the CDA is set to "not-sent".

-* in the Downlink, send the value: TV is not set, MO is set to "ignore" and CDA is set to "value-sent".
+* in the Dw, send the value: TV is not set, MO is set to "ignore" and CDA is set to "value-sent".

 ## IPv6 addresses fields